Slow Cooker Asian Pulled Pork Tacos

 c) The hostess (ahem, yours truly) could actually enjoy herself.
 My ideal recipe would be easy to prepare, able to be made ahead, and hands off during the party itself.

-Not only did these Asian Pork Tacos nail all of the above, but our guests absolutely devoured them.
-I’m keeping this recipe on file for anytime I am hosting a crowd or seeking to stock my freezer with yummy leftovers that I can thaw on demand.
+Not only did the Asian Pulled Pork Tacos nail all of the above, but our guests absolutely devoured them.
+I’m keeping this Asian crock pot recipe on file for anytime I am hosting a crowd or seeking to stock my freezer with yummy leftovers that I can thaw on demand.

 Now that I’ve dazzled you with the merits of these Asian Pulled Pork Tacos, I have a little confession.
 This recipe is embarrassingly easy.
 We are talking THREE ingredients, aside from the pork itself: hoisin (which I can best describe as an Asian barbecue sauce), fresh ginger, and whole cloves of garlic.
-You don’t even have to chop the garlic, that’s how simple these easy Asian pork tacos truly are.
+You don’t even have to chop the garlic, that’s how simple the Asian pulled pork recipe is to make.
 Just peel and pop the cloves into the slow cooker whole.

 The one tricky element to using pork tenderloin is that, unlike pork shoulder, it can overcook fairly easily.
 Watch the pork carefully and check it a little early, and you’ll have the most tender shredded Asian pork tenderloin tacos you can imagine.